-Promotional gorilla permits were an incentive for tour operators in Uganda that started from December 2020 and purposely is to revive the tourism sector that had been hit hard by the impact of Covid-19 pandemic.
+Promotional gorilla permits were an incentive for tour operators in Uganda which started in December 2020 to June 2021 after when the industry was reopened from lockdown.
+This was set purposely to revive the tourism sector that had been hit hard by the impact of Covid-19 pandemic.

 The promotional rates were offered in form of Cheap gorilla permits, Chimpanzee trekking permits and reduced park entrance to savanna parks around the country that lasted from December 2020 to June 2021 which was great to promote tourism in Uganda.
 The tourism sector in Uganda like in any other country was greatly affected by the coronavirus global pandemic and it was suspended from march 2020 until October 2020 when the international airport and the borders were opened.